ahmniab/Projectile-motion-simulator/README.md

 > This software is unfinished.
 Keep your expectations low.

 ## Usage
-This app is disigned to generate HD(1920x1080) videos that simulates the motion of Projectile
+This app is designed to generate HD(1920x1080) videos that simulates the motion of Projectile
 </br>
-this is video showes how it looks like
+This is A video that shows what it looks like
 </br>
 </br>